Error codes

 --name <name>

-to your command line - add a name attribute in the instance.yaml, eg:
+to your command line - add a name attribute in the instance.yaml:

 name: <name>

-Each instance.yaml must have the schema name and version, eg
+Each instance.yaml must have the schema name and version:

-The schema major version is not supported by the RemotiveTopology CLI you are using.
+The schema major version isn't supported by the RemotiveTopology CLI you are using.
 You need to use an older or newer version of the CLI.
 Notice that all included instance.yaml files must use the same major version.

-The schema minor version is not supported by the RemotiveTopology CLI you are using.
+The schema minor version isn't supported by the RemotiveTopology CLI you are using.
 Upgrade RemotiveTopology CLI.

 E005: Invalid schema